 Soccer goalie punting rules

-- From a goal kick, the goalkeeper must place the ball inside their 6-yard box.
-They are allowed to pass the ball to a teammate or punt the ball downfield.
+- The goalkeeper must place the ball inside their 6-yard box from a goal kick.
+They can pass the ball to a teammate or punt it downfield.

 - If the keeper has the ball in hand, they are allowed to place the ball or drop-kick it downfield.
 However, the ball is still in play and can be stolen by an opposition player.